AlfonsoFilho/match-toy/README.md

 one === 'one'; // true
 ```
-Let's dig around in the library features and see what else we can do.
+Let's dig around the library features and see what else we can do.

-#### With
+#### Declaring patterns
 The `with()` functions are used to define patterns and callbacks:
 ```javascript
 const myFunc = match()